PART 3 – NON-COURT DISPUTE RESOLUTION

 (1) a prospective applicant claims in the relevant form that any of the following circumstances (a ‘MIAM exemption’) applies –

-(a) there is evidence of domestic violence, as specified in Practice Direction 3A; or
+(a) there is evidence of domestic abuse, as specified in Practice Direction 3A; or

 Child protection concerns